Phonon anomalies within the polar charge density wave phase of the structurally chiral superconductor Mo$_3$Al$_2$C: Introduction

-In this work, we present a detailed analysis of the lattice dynamics in the polar CDW phase of the superconductor Mo$_3$Al$_2$C, using polarization-resolved Raman spectroscopy.
-We identify the phononic signatures associated with the CDW transition at $T^*$ = 155\,K in Mo$_3$Al$_2$C. An examination of the temperature dependence of the phonon modes’ frequency, half-width-at-half-maximum, and the integrated area below $T^*$, particularly for the modes at 130 and 180\,\cm-1, reveals anomalies at an intermediate temperature, $T' \sim 100$\,K. We propose that the lattice anomalies at $T'$ within the CDW phase are related to a change in the Mo displacements while keeping the crystal symmetry unchanged.
+In this work, we present a detailed analysis of the lattice dynamics in the polar CDW phase of the superconductor Mo$_3$Al$_2$C using polarization-resolved Raman spectroscopy.
+We identify the phononic signatures associated with the CDW transition at $T^*$ = 155\,K in Mo$_3$Al$_2$C. An examination of the temperature dependence of the phonon modes’ frequency, half width at half maximum, and integrated area below $T^*$, particularly for the modes at 130 and 180\,\cm-1, reveals anomalies at an intermediate temperature, $T' \sim 100$\,K. We propose that the lattice anomalies at $T'$ within the CDW phase are {possibly} related to a change in the Mo displacements while the crystal symmetry remains unchanged.